hossein-haeri/youtube-video-maker/README.md

 # Audio to Video Converter

-This application converts audio files into video files by adding a fixed cover image.
+This free application converts audio files into video files by adding a fixed cover image.
 It is designed to create videos that can be uploaded to platforms like YouTube, where each video has a chosen resolution, a black background (if needed), and the audio playing along with a static image.

 ![Cover Image](cover_image.png)